Breast cancer and men

 There is, however, a wealth of useful information and support online, and there are men who are brave enough to share their story with you.

-Richard Chilvers was diagnosed with breast cancer late last year and now spends much of his time raising awareness amongst men of the need to be breast or chest aware.
+Richard Chilvers was diagnosed with breast cancer and now spends much of his time raising awareness amongst men of the need to be breast aware.
 Read Richard’s breast cancer story here.

 Most men don’t realise that they need to be ‘chest aware’ but it is important to check yourself regularly.
 And should you notice anything unusual or are worried, make an appointment to see your GP as soon as possible.